-- 1. Uses in the Downtown Mixed Use District are exempt from meeting the off-street parking requirements and shall also be exempt from off-street loading requirements. - On the same premises with every building or structure involving the receipt or distribution of vehicles, materials, or merchandise, there shall be provided and maintained on the lot, adequate space for standing, loading, and unloading. - 3.
-All designated loading spaces shall be approved by the Zoning Administrator and such space shall be in keeping with the character of the use and the normal size of vehicles serving the use (e.g. small vans and panel trucks, large vans, and/or semitrailer rigs, etc.). - 4.
+- 1. On the same premises with every building or structure involving the receipt or distribution of vehicles, materials, or merchandise, there shall be provided and maintained on the lot, adequate space for standing, loading, and unloading. - 2.
+All designated loading spaces shall be approved by the Administrative Officer, and such space shall be in keeping with the character of the use and the normal size of vehicles serving the use (e.g. small vans and panel trucks, large vans, and/or semi-trailer rigs, etc.).
+Uses in the Downtown Mixed Use District exempt from meeting the off-street parking requirements shall also be exempt from off-street loading requirements. - 3.
 Any building or structure which requires the receipt or distribution of materials or merchandise by trucks or similar vehicles shall have adequate loading facilities on the property subject to the following conditions: - i.
 The following requirements shall pertain to the location of loading berths: - a.
-All required loading berths shall be located on the same lot as the use served; - Loading areas must be located to the side or the rear of the building and may not be placed between the street and the building or any front façade of a building; - In no case shall a loading berth be located in such a manner as to require loading/unloading vehicles to back into or maneuver within a public right-of-way or overhang adjacent property; - d.
-A plan shall be submitted and approved during the review process that shows how the loading will occur; - No permitted or required loading berth shall be located within 50 feet of the nearest point of intersection of any two streets; - Loading or unloading may not interfere with or encroach on fire and emergency vehicle lanes, parking areas, sidewalks, bike lanes, drive aisles or queuing areas; - Loading areas are not permitted within 100 feet of a district that allows residential uses; and - Loading areas may not block required parking, or the associated circulation for required parking.
+All required loading berths shall be located on the same lot as the use served: - b.
+Loading areas must be located to the side or the rear of the building and may not be placed between the street and the building or any front façade of a building; - In no case shall a loading berth be located in such a manner as to require loading/unloading vehicles to back into or maneuver within a public right-of-way or overhang adjacent property; - d.
+A plan shall be submitted and approved during the review process that shows how the loading will occur; - e.
+No permitted or required loading berth shall be located within 50 feet of the nearest point of intersection of any two streets; - Loading or unloading may not interfere with or encroach on fire and emergency vehicle lanes, parking areas, sidewalks, bike lanes, drive aisles or queuing areas; - g.
+Loading areas are not permitted within 100 feet of a district that allows residential uses; and - h.
+Loading areas may not block required parking, or the associated circulation for required parking.